 - By imposing caps, participation rates, and spreads, the insurance company can reduce your upside in exchange for guarantees.1

-Can you get principal protection and investment growth?
+Can you get principal protection and potential investment growth?
 That's what indexed annuities promise.
 But despite their popularity, this complex investment product doesn't always deliver.
 So, it is important to know exactly what you are buying before taking the plunge—and to consider the alternatives.

 What is an indexed annuity?

-How is the return calculated?
+How is the potential investment return calculated?

 Index tracking.
 The amount credited to your account depends, in part, on how much the index changes.
 Insurance companies use various methods to track changes in the index value.
 For example, they may use different time periods, such as a month, a year, or even longer periods of time.
 It is important to understand how the index is tracked, as it will have a direct impact on the return credited to you.